← Tools

 Question 10 of 13

-Have you agreed a mutual action plan with your champion — a shared timeline of steps to close?
+Have you agreed a mutual action plan (MAP) with your champion — a shared, written timeline of steps on both sides needed to reach a decision?

 ⚠️ No MAP means no shared commitment to close.
-A champion who won't agree to a mutual action plan is not truly championing you.
+A champion who won't agree to a joint plan with owners and dates on both sides is not truly championing you.
 Maximum outcome: Too Early.

 Question 11 of 13

-Do you have written confirmation of your champion's commitment to the MAP — have they confirmed it in writing, not just verbally?
+Do you have written confirmation of your champion's commitment to the MAP — have they confirmed the agreed steps in writing, not just verbally?

 Question 12 of 13